jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (b) a reference in a section to a subsection is a reference to a subsection of that section; and (c) a reference in a subsection to a paragraph is a reference to a paragraph of that subsection; and (d) a reference in a section to a paragraph is a reference to a paragraph of that section.
+(5) For the purposes of this Act, a transfer of a participating interest in a permit or the transfer of a licence or a participating interest in a licence is effective on and after the date of the Minister’s consent to that transfer.

 ### 2A Meaning of appropriate Minister
 (1) In this Act, appropriate Minister, in relation to Crown land or land in the common marine and coastal area, means—